Evolving FDA Expectations: How High-Functioning MLR Teams Manage Risk in 2026

 • Practical guidance on how to "set the stage" for an MLR committee that can adapt to changing FDA enforcement priorities while enabling compliance innovation

-Stay ahead of evolving FDA enforcement trends and gain practical insight on what makes an MLR committee truly effective.
+Stay ahead of evolving FDA enforcement trends and gain practical insights and advice on what makes an MLR committee truly effective.

 Meet the Speakers